Aman443762/tov/README.md

 A multi-threaded C++ computational engine designed to solve the Tolman-Oppenheimer-Volkoff (TOV) system of differential equations.
 This solver computes the macroscopic properties (Mass and Radius) of static, spherically symmetric compact objects (neutron stars) across broad central pressure sweeps using customizable Equations of State (EoS).

-The project includes an integrated Python visualization framework to map the stellar stability landscape and verify compliance with the Turning Point Theorem ($dM/dP_c = 0$).

 ---

 ## Prerequisites